imagineLife/big-site/src/pages/scrum/a-checklist.md

 straying from detailed process instructions toward relational and interactional guidance

-#### We Gain Knowledge Empirically
+#### Knowledge Comes From Experience

-_Knowledge_, about a team, about the nature of the work, about the complexity of work, about the completion of work... does not come from reasoning.
-We will not know about these things through intuition.
-Knowledge is not built-in to our nature.
+_Knowledge_, about a team, about the nature of the work, about the complexity of work, about the completion of work - knowledg of these things comes from our experience.
+We will not know about work through intuition.
+Our knowledge of the systems we work in is not built-in to our human nature.
 Instead, we will know about these things through our observations of ourselves, each other, and the work at hand.

-#### Minimi
+#### Minimize Waste

 Lean thinking is all about maximizing value and minimizing waste.
 In an org, this could look like refocusing _from_ individual elements or departments or technologies _to_ releasing a wholistic end-to-end value 'stream', no matter how small and incomplete each piece might seem compared to each of it's parts.